P7h/p7hb-docker-mllib-twitter-sentiment/README.md

  * `root` user [as defined in the `Dockerfile`].
  * `spark` as host name.
- * `spark` container name.
+ * `spark` as container name.
  * Exposes ports 4040, 8080, 8081 and 9999.

 ## Softwares and versions
-This image is built from another image: [p7hb-docker-spark](https://hub.docker.com/r/p7hb/p7hb-docker-spark/), which contains Java, Scala, SBT and Apache Spark.
+This image is built on top of another image: [p7hb-docker-spark](https://hub.docker.com/r/p7hb/p7hb-docker-spark/), which contains Java, Scala, SBT and Apache Spark.

 This Docker image adds and sets up the following to the above image.

  * Redis
  * Python
  * pip
+ * pip packages for Redis and Flask

 ## Prerequisites for successful execution

-* A decent enough machine with at least 1.5 GB RAM and a minimum of 2 CPUs allocated to the Docker Machine.
 * We will need unfettered internet access for executing this project.
-* Twitter OAuth Credentials are required.
+* Twitter App OAuth Credentials are mandatory.
+This is for retrieving tweets from Twitter in real-time.
-* We will download ~1.5 GB of data with this image and SBT dependencies, etc.
+* We will download ~1.5 GB of data with this image and SBT dependencies, etc and also tweets.
+* A decent enough workstation allocating at least the following to the Docker-machine [actually the more, the merrier]:
+	* 1.5 GB RAM
+	* 2 CPUs
+	* 10 GB free disk space

 ## Steps to execute the prototype
 During the image building phase, a file `bootstrap.sh` is copied to the home folder of `root` user.